catppuccin/starship/README.md

 3. Paste your palette(s) in
 4. Set your `palette = "catppuccin_flavor"` value, save and quit!

-Check out this [example starship.toml](starship.toml) for how to define and use custom palettes.
+Check out this [example starship.toml](starship.toml) for how to define and use custom palettes

 ### With [Home Manager](https://github.com/nix-community/home-manager)

-1. Add this snippet to your home-manager configuration.
+1. Add this snippet to your home-manager configuration

 ```nix
 { pkgs, ... }: {